n8acl/hammy-discord-bot/README.md

 ---

 ## Change Log

+* 05/30/2022 - Removed returning data in a DM to returning it as an ephemeral message using slash commands.

 * 05/25/2022 - Version 4.0 Release
   * Migrated to ```pycord``` discord library for slash command support.
 This replaces the ```interactions.py``` library and the ```discord.py``` library.